 If another password is used, password entry may be required when accessing the unit through an oMM.
-Consult with Sierra Wireless Technical Support before changing the password to ensure that Sierra Wireless can continue to provide remote administration support.
+Consult with Support before changing the password to ensure that Sierra Wireless can continue to provide remote administration support.

-The root password for the oMG can be changed by navigating to Security > Change Root Password in the oMG's LCI and then entering both the old and new root passwords:
+The root password for the oMG can be changed by navigating to Security -> Change Root Password in the oMG's LCI and then entering both the old and new root passwords:

-Figure 11-4: Security Screen for Changing the Root Password
+Figure 33 - Security Screen for Changing the Root Password

-Note: In the event that the root password is lost, it cannot be recovered except by restoring the serial number as a password through a factory reset of the oMG.
+in the event that the root password is lost, it cannot be recovered except by restoring the serial number as a password through a factory reset of the oMG.

-11.5 Backing up and Restoring Configuration Settings
+11.5.
+Backing up and Restoring Configuration Settings

 The oMG's configuration can be backed up and restored directly from the LCI.
-Navigate to General > Backup/Restore to display the Backup/Restore Configuration screen:
+Navigate to General -> Backup/Restore to display the Backup/Restore Configuration screen:

-Figure 11-5: Backup/Restore Configuration Screen
+Figure 34 - Backup/Restore Configuration Screen